 How an Amicable Divorce is the First Step to Effective Co-Parenting

 I have seen the same thing over and over again.
-As a divorce and custody attorney I am part of many different types of parenting situations.
-One particular type of divorce case has a very distinctive flavor.
-Those are the cases where the parenting’s fight over every inch of parenting rights, fight to the end of the case, and then periodically go back to court for the next decade.
+As a divorce and custody attorney, I am part of many different types of parenting situations, but one particular type of divorce case has a very distinctive flavor.
+Those are the cases where the parents fight over every inch of parenting rights, continue to fight throughout the case, and then periodically go back to court for the next decade.
 These types of cases are not rare, have predictable causes, and are always sad to see.

-In a perfect world the adults would split up in a friendly or semi-friendly way and avoid fighting over minor things.
+In a perfect world, the adults would split up in a friendly or semi-friendly way and avoid fighting over minor things.
 Money would be preserved and could be later spent on the kids.
 Family ties would be preserved.
-Everyone would continue to recognize the children have a mother, father, and extended family on both sides.
+Everyone would continue to recognize the children have two parents and extended family on both sides.
 And the kids would heal sooner.
-They would eventually deal with the “split” but would be spared the theatre of watching a decade of hostility.
+They would eventually deal with the “split” but would be spared the theater of watching a decade of hostility.

 Fast forward to the future.
 Eliminate a decade of hostility, dirty tricks, and going to court.
 Eliminate a lifetime of spending money on attorneys.
-At the time the children are finally grown, both parents can look forward to spending quality time.
+By the time the children are finally grown, both parents can still look forward to spending quality time as a family.
 And when the children are married, both sides of the family can attend the ceremony while being able to look each other in the eyes.